hivesolutions/appier/doc/events.md

     print("Cat '%s' was born" % ctx.name)
 ```

-The following is a list of the persistence workflow events that
+These are the built-in persistence workflow events:
-can be listened to:

 * `pre_validate` - the entity is going to be validated
 * `pre_save` - it's going to be saved (invoked both on create and update)